A foster dad and a young child water plants in a garden

 • the foster carer fee, a taxable income in recognition of your fostering role

-If you want to find out more about fostering allowances, get in touch with your local fostering team.
+If you want to find out more about fostering allowances, get in touch with your friendly local fostering team.
+They are happy to answer your financial questions, as well as any other fostering queries you have.
 Find your local fostering service

 Foster carers don’t receive a Barnardo’s pension, so we advise you to arrange a private pension plan.
 It is also important to consider that carers do not receive any fees or allowances for any period that you do not have a child in your care.